Retail valuations

 A key focus on bricks and mortar retail valuations is the location of the store(s) and the lease agreement(s).
 Bricks and mortar retail valuation considerations include the terms of the retail lease agreements such as the renewal period and termination clauses, foot traffic and location outlook and development.

-Valuation issues applicable to both bricks and mortar and online retailers, include inventory requirements, supplier agreements and any exclusivity details, exposure to exchange rates, product mix and customer market size.
+Valuation issues applicable to both bricks and mortar and online retailers, include inventory requirements, supplier agreements including exclusivity details, exposure to exchange rates and changing consumer habits,, product mix and customer market size.

 Inventory considerations include an assessment of inventory turnover, typical inventory requirements, the level of inventory at the valuation date and the valuation of any obsolete or surplus inventory.